Glomerulonephritis is a group of diseases that injure the part of the kidney that filters blood.

 Is know to follow acute infection & characteristically presents as acute nephritic syndrome.
-Acute post streptococcal glomerulonephritis is most common form of glomerulonephritis in children 6-16 yrs of age.
+Acute post-streptococcal glomerulonephritis is the most common form of glomerulonephritis in children 6-16 yrs of age.

 Grossly– The kidneys are symmetrically enlarged weighing one or 1½ – twice the normal weight.
-The cut section show petechial haemorrhage (small spot under the skin due to effusion of blood) giving the characteristics appearance of “flea-bitten kidney”(unpleasant appearance).
+The cut section shows petechial hemorrhage (small spot under the skin due to the effusion of blood) giving the appearance of the “flea-bitten kidney”(unpleasant appearance).

-Microscopically-Glomeruli are affected diffusely.
-They are enlarged & hypercellular, due to proliferation of tuft (bunch or collection) mesangial, epithelial or endothelial cells.
-Tubules may show swelling, there may be interstitial oedema & leucocytic infiltration.
+Microscopically-Glomeruli is affected by diffusely.
+They are enlarged & hypercellular, due to the proliferation of tuft (bunch or collection) mesangial, epithelial or endothelial cells.
+Tubules may show swelling, there may be interstitial edema & leucocytic infiltration.

-It present with acute renal failure in few weeks or month.
+It presents with acute renal failure in a few weeks or months.

-Grossly– The kidney are usually enlarged & pale with smooth outer surface.
+Grossly– The kidney is usually enlarged & pale with the smooth outer surface.
 Cut surface shows pale cortex & congested medulla.